NickWhiu/orchard-printer-setup/README.md

     - press `Enter` in the terminal to run the above command
     - It will ask for your password in the terminal.
 Type it in, but note it will not appear in the terminal (not even as `********`).
 Press enter.
     - ![screenshot-password.png](screenshot-password.png)
-    - It will likely ask permission, allow it by clicking `OK`.
+    - It will likely ask permission, allow it by clicking `OK`
-3. Configure the printer setup
+3. Add the printer
+    - The `Printers & Scanners` settings dialog will have opened
+    - Click the `[+]` button on the bottom/left of settings dialog
+    - Click the `IP` icon with the globe icon
+    - Select the `Address` input box and enter `10.1.0.20`
+    - Select `Protocol` dropdown and choose `Line Printer Daemon - LPD`
+    - Click `Add` button at bottom/right
+4. Try to print something such as this instruction page you are reading now.
+    - `File` => `Print...`
+    - In Chrome and some other applications, you need to get to the system print dialog.
+Only the system print dialog works at the Orchard.
+For Chrome, click `More settings` => `Print using system dialog`
     -

-    -
+5. Configure printer presets
     -

 ## For other operating systems